 The proposed Central Kowloon Route (CKR) is a dual three-lane trunk road of about 4.7 km connecting West Kowloon with the proposed Kai Tak Development.
 It will further connect to the road network in Kowloon Bay.
 It will provide a new strategic road link across central Kowloon and relieve traffic congestion at peak hours on the existing eastwest road links.
-It is estimated that upon the commissioning of the CKR the journey time between West Kowloon and Kowloon Bay via CKR would only take around 5 minutes.
+It is estimated that upon the commissioning of the CKR the journey time between West Kowloon and Kowloon Bay via CKR will only take around 5 minutes.
 The construction of CKR commenced in December 2017.

-Highways Department: The Highways Department undertakes the planning, design, construction and maintenance of the public road system as well as the planning and implementation of the railway system.
-The department's expenditure for the 2022/23 financial year totaled \$12.61 billion, of which \$1.67 billion was for road and public lighting maintenance and \$10.94 billion was for major highway construction works.
-The department is also responsible for issuing Excavation Permits and conducting audits of the excavation works on public roads.
+Highways Department: The Highways Department is responsible for planning, design, construction and maintenance of the public road system.
+The department is also responsible for planning and facilitating the implementation of the railway networks.
+The department's annual expenditure for the 2023/24 financial year was \$11.94 billion, of which \$1.68 billion was for road and public lighting maintenance and \$10.26 billion for major highway construction.
+The budget for the 2024-25 financial year is \$10.13 billion.

-The Highways Department has a staff establishment of close to 700 professionals and 1 600 staff in other grades.
-The department consists of the Headquarters; two Regional

-Offices, namely Urban and the New Territories Regions, a Major Works Project Management Office and a Railway Development Office.
+The Highways Department has a staff establishment of approximately 700 professionals and 1,800 staff in other grades.
+The department consists of the Headquarters; two Regional Offices, namely Urban and the New Territories Regions, the Major Works Project Management Office; the Railway Development Office and the Northern Metropolis Railways Office.

-The Headquarters has eight divisions, eleven units which provide specialist services to other offices of the department.
+The Headquarters has eight divisions and eleven units which provide specialist services to other offices of the department.